AdventuresomeBamboo/AdventuresomeBamboo/README.md

 ## Problem ##

-This app is an effort to expand upon the lack of visualization platforms that utiliza the series of USDA APIs.
+There is currently no platform that visualizes USDA API data.
+This app is an effort to provide that service.

 ## Solution ##